burger

 Manage MySQL Query Cache

-This guide concerns the MySQL Query Cache which, when activated, stores the results of already executed queries in memory.
+This guide concerns the MySQL query cache which, when enabled, stores the results of already executed queries in memory.

 Preamble

-• MySQL Query Cache speeds up subsequent identical queries by avoiding re-execution.
+• MySQL Query Cache allows to speed up subsequent identical queries by avoiding to execute them again.

 • This can improve the overall performance of the database server by reducing the load and decreasing the response time for frequent queries.